USAJOBS/help-center/how-to/search/save/unsubscribe.md

 1. Sign into your USAJOBS account.
 2. Go to your **Saved Searches**.
 3. Click the **+** next to a saved search to see more details.
-4. Click **Edit**.
-You will go to the advanced search filters.
+4. Click **View results?**.
+You will go to the search results page.
-5. Scroll to the bottom of the filters to the **Save this Search** section.
+5. At the top of the results...
-6. Select the "Never – don’t email but save for later" option.
-7. Click **Save Search**.

 ## Additional information